alexandre-martel/tello_drone_ai_framework/README.md

 ## Author

-Project carried out during a semester at Yamade Lab, Tohoku University, by Alexandre MARTEL Feel free to contribute or adapt the code for other use cases...
+Project carried out during a semester at Yamada Lab, Tohoku University, by Alexandre MARTEL Feel free to contribute or adapt the code for other use cases...